tehomic/blog/docs/_posts/2024-01-31-the-darkness-of-death.markdown

 <ol>
   <li id="note-one">Abraham's company : the place where the soul of a blameless person goes after death.

   The KJV calls it "Abraham's bosom".
 About the location that I called Upper Sheol.
-Ater the resurrection of Jesus Christ and His assession to the Father, Abraham's company, the spirtual place migrated from Sheol to Christ's Kingdom.
+After the resurrection of Jesus Christ and His assession to the Father, Abraham's company, the spirtual place migrated from Sheol to Christ's Kingdom.
 It became a place or territory in the heavenly "country" of Christ's Kingdom.
 By connection with the place, the people in Upper Sheol, must have also migrated to heaven.
 When a faithful Christ believer dies, they immediately go to be with Jesus in heaven.
 Abraham's company seems to be a special place where new arrivals get an introduction to the majesty of Jesus Christ and His eternal Kingdom.
   </li>
 </ol>